 Believe it or not, your pillowcase can also make a big difference to the health of your hair.
 Most people sleep on cotton bedding, but cotton fibers are bad for your hair!
 Cotton fibers are rough, and they rub on your hair in the night.
 All of that friction can leave your hair frizzy, dry, and brittle in the morning.

-5. Bamboo Hair Towel
+5. Bamboo Hair Towel Wrap

 Likewise, it’s a smart move to swap out your cotton bath towel for a bamboo hair towel.
 Hair is at its most delicate when it’s wet.
-So if you rub a rough cotton towel on your hair after you step out of the shower, you’re not doing your hair any favours.
+So if you rub a rough cotton towel on your hair after you step out of the shower, you’re not doing your hair any favors.
 As we mentioned before, bamboo has much smoother fibers than cotton.
 It’s also more absorbent, which means that your hair will dry more quickly when you use a bamboo hair towel.

 What to Avoid When Using a Purple Shampoo